google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Shamrock Scrapbook Page

-With just a little playing around, I could see that the shamrock was going to fit well on the 12" x 12" page.
+With just a little playing around, I could see that the shamrock was going to fit well on a 12" x 12" page.

-This one was made out of 3" x 3" square paper, so you could make them smaller or larger to suit your own project.
+This shamrock was made out of 3" x 3" square paper, so you could make them smaller or larger to suit your own project.
+Just be sure to start with a square for each petal, making them all that same size.

 You can see that the St Patricks Day Origami shamrocks will look great on the top of a box too.

-When you assemble them, you can cut a small square of cardstock to place your Fast Fuse on.
+When you assemble them, you can cut a small square of cardstock to place your Stampin' Seal on.
 Then you will be able to place them where you want on a box lid or side.
 This is a 3 1/2" (9cm) square box with the same shamrock I made gracing the top.

 Shamrock embellishment